kyng-cytro/dragon-center-sdk/README.md

 This tool allows you to get system info, query current performance status, and switch user scenarios, including custom performance and fan configurations—just like MSI Dragon Center does internally.

+`Want to know why or how this exists?` [Check This Out](https://cylip-notes.cytro.com.ng/public/lgzqqv25m4k3m1h)

 ## Usage

 Python SDK